mscdex/mmmagic/README.md

 Description
 ===========

-An async libmagic binding for [node.js](http://nodejs.org/) for detecting file content types.
+An async libmagic binding for [node.js](http://nodejs.org/) for detecting content types by data inspection.

 Requirements